IBM/IBM-Z-zOS/zOS-EzNoSLQ/zNoSQL Documentation.md

              Contact the z/OS Storage Administrator and provide additional documentation via the znsq_last_result report.
 ____________________________________________________________________________________________________________
-0051(X'33')  The JSON/BSON primary keyname field was not found in the catalog when accessing the database.
+0051(X'33')  The JSON primary keyname field was not found in the catalog when accessing the database.
              The database does not appear to be a valid noSLQ DATABASE.

              Verify database was created with the znsq_create API, or was defined with LOG and DATABASE